sirhypernova/cmd-dj/README.md

 ## Recent Changes
 - Added checks system
 - Support for multiple prefixes, using an array. **Ex**: `['dj!','@']`
+- Command Aliases: Simply add an array of aliases to your command
+- Command Modifiers: Modules can now modify commands when they are loaded.
+Documentation coming soon..

 ## Core Documentation